 In Tab.
 IV the photocouplings at the pole can be found.
 Again, we show in addition the values extracted in the JüBo2015 analysis to highlight the changes induced by $K\Lambda$ photoproduction.

-The uncertainties for all quoted values are in general asymmetrically distributed around the best fit, sometimes the best fit lies even at the border of the uncertainty interval given by the refits specified in Sec.
-III B. We have only performed seven refits to the re-weighted data which can explain this result.
-The uncertainties in the tables, quoted in parenthesis, give the maximal range of the best fit and the seven refits.
-This is, of course, only a first estimate and to be improved upon in the future.
-Also, as discussed in Sec.
-IIIB these values indicate relative uncertainties among the resonances.
+The uncertainties for all quoted values are in general asymmetrically distributed around the best fit as the table shows; sometimes the best fit lies even at the border of the uncertainty interval.
+As discussed in Sec.
+III B these values indicate relative uncertainties among the resonances.
 The absolute values are inaccessible to us following the discussion there.
-In light of this it becomes clear why the uncertainties are in general considerably smaller than in other studies quoted in the PDG [119].
+In light of this it becomes clear why the uncertainties are in general considerably smaller than in other studies quoted in the PDG [112].
 This does not suggest higher precision of the current results but indicates that different criteria for the uncertainty determination are used by different groups.
 Accessing the absolute uncertainties following rigorous statistical criteria remains a challenge for the field.